NataliyaAZ/C--FrontEnd-Project/README.md

             </td>
 ~~~
 #### 2.Edit and Delete Company News
 Admin could create Company News from the dashboard.
-If Admin wanted to edit or delete any news they had to click edit or delete buttons and they would be redirected to the different Edit or Delete pages of the application.
+If Admin wanted to edit or delete any news they had to click edit or delete buttons and they would be redirected to Edit or Delete pages.
 Using the Bootstrap modal and Ajax I implemented a pop up modal for editing Company News.
 And used the confirmation modal above to confirm the news deletion.The redirecting pages were no longer required.

 Dashboard View (where the Edit News Modal should pop-up):